New client Pirate.com UK requirements

 Type & Size

-- All types of property considered from light industrial to retail basements and upper floors.
+- All types of property considered from warehouses and light industrial to retail basements and upper floors.

 - Stand alone and single-story preferred.

 - 5,000 – 15,000 square foot (15-45 studios).